 While neither of Dr. Caudill’s parents had more than an eighth-grade education, both held higher education in great esteem and made tremendous personal and financial sacrifices so that Dr. Caudill could achieve a bachelor’s degree (the first in many generations of his family), two master’s degrees, and a Ph.D.
 Being blessed with successful businesses and a meaningful professional career, Dr. Caudill has been able to fund endowments at various colleges and universities in memory of his father and in honor of his mother.
 Alfred Caudill passed away in 1992.
 Shirley Wampler Caudill currently resides in Virginia.

-This award ($200 and a plaque) is voted on by and given by the Godbold School of Business faculty (Dr. Caudill does not vote) to the most outstanding marketing major graduating during the academic year (including the previous August) from a list of three or so finalists.
+This award ($200 and a plaque) is voted on by and given by the Godbold College of Business faculty (Dr. Caudill does not vote) to the most outstanding marketing major graduating during the academic year (including the previous August) from a list of three or so finalists.
 This award is presented by a Godbold marketing faculty member at the Awards Dimensions in April.

 This award ($200 and a plaque) is voted on by and given by the Service Learning Advisory Council (Dr. Caudill is a member, but does not vote) and the IMPACT Center for Christian Ethics and Social Responsibility to the student who had the most outstanding service learning class project from any major from a list of finalists (nominated by GWU faculty/staff or self-nominations).
 This award is presented by the Director of the IMPACT Center at the Student Leadership, Service & Volunteerism Dimensions in April.